In the great debate of Kona coffee Vs Ethiopian coffee is a real clash of the coffee titans! Both are distinctive, delicious and different.

 What Is The Best Brewing Method For Kona Coffee?

 Cold brew, French press, Chemex and pour over are the best brewing methods for Kona coffee.
-When you are using your Chemex or pour over do so with a metal filter to allow for all of the coffee oils to be drawn out and fill your cup with the rich flavors and aromas from your speciality coffee beans.
+When you are using your Chemex or pour over, do so with a metal filter to allow for all the coffee oils to be drawn out and fill your cup with the rich flavors and aromas from your specialty coffee beans.